 Filtered water is stored in the clear well/treated water reservoir.
 From here it is pumped to the distribution system or used for filter washing.
 The reservoir at the plant site holds approximately 14.0 million litres.

 2.11 HIGH LIFT PUMPS

-The high lift (HL) pumping system at the Point Pleasant Water Treatment Plant consists of five (5) HL pumps which pump t water from the high lift suction well to the distribution system, storage reservoirs and elevated tanks, through two (2) 900 m distribution headers.
+Four high lift pumps pump water from the high lift suction well to the distribution system, storage reservoirs and elevated tanks, through two 900 mm distribution headers.

 2.12 STANDBY EQUIPMENT